 The Best Apples to Eat Raw

 The first thing to remember is that certain apples are in season during certain months.
 So, for the freshest taste, pick apples that are at their peak.
+Having trouble reading the apple names from the produce stickers?
+Reading glasses can make sure you’re not getting your Fujis and Galas confused.

 Recommended Apples —